gongcastro/Flip/README.md

 * **Figures**: PNG files to be included in the RMarkdown files.
 * `flip_manuscript.Rmd`: RMarkdown script to generate the reproducible manuscript using the `papaja` package.
 * `flip_manuscript_appendix.Rmd`: RMarkdown script to generate the reproducible manuscript using the `papaja` package.

+More information an be found at the OSF repository: https://osf.io/g95ub/.